 The starting Tutorial changes with each Chapter.
 If you own only the base game, you will start in Coldharbor.

 If you own ESO/Greymoor, the most current Chapter, you will start in Greymoor.
 If you own the ESO/Morrowind, you will start in Morrowind.
 If you own ESO/Summerset, you will start in Summerset.
 If you own ESO/Elsweyr, you will start in Elsweyr.
 There is no option to change your starting location from these places.
 If you skip the tutorial, you will end up in the ending region of that tutorial (Starter Island, Elsweyr, Morrowind, Summerset, respectively.)Getting StartedThe Vestige

 Important Spoiler Below for the Coldharbor Tutorial/ The Hooded Figure Quest

 The Player Character becomes a soul-shriven Vestige with no soul in the Coldharbor Tutorial.

 Many quests in the base game zones and some quests in the Daedric Wars zones will acknowledge this, and it explains some gameplay mechanics like why you want to find skyshards, why you don't die, etc. Therefore, I highly recommend that you complete this tutorial as soon as possible after starting a new character.
-You will need to wayshrine to the starter city of your alliance, talk to the Hooded Figure and complete the Coldharbor Tutorial quest so you can get started on that portion of the Main Quest.
-Starter Cities are: Davon's Watch, Stonefalls for the Ebonheart Pact; Vulkhel Guard, Auridon for the Aldmeri Dominion; Daggerfall, Glenumbra for the Daggerfall Covenant.
+You will need to wayshrine to the starter city of your alliance or any major city, talk to the Hooded Figure and complete the Coldharbor Tutorial quest so you can get started on that portion of the Main Quest.
+Starter Cities available at wayshrines are: Davon's Watch, Stonefalls for the Ebonheart Pact; Vulkhel Guard, Auridon for the Aldmeri Dominion; Daggerfall, Glenumbra for the Daggerfall Covenant.